Enjoy an amazing ride on the Grossglockner High Alpine Road

 The opening hours of the Grossglockner High Alpine Road vary throughout the year due to weather and road conditions.
 The road is usually open from late April/early May to late October/early November.

-The opening times are usually as follows:
+The road is open from early May to early November.
+The opening times are as follows:

+Last entrance is always 45 minutes before the night lock.
 To make sure, always check the official website for weather info, ticket prices and current opening times.

 Roadtripping the Grossglockner Pass is more than just getting from A to B. It’s nothing like the motorway you take to get to work every day.
 Leave your “I have to hurry to get to my destination” attitude at home as there is no destination or end-goal.
-Experiencing the road and its amazing views is your only thing on your to-do list that day.
+Experiencing the road and its amazing views is the only thing on your to-do list that day.

-Along the way there are many photo opportunities and places to stop or park, from small parking spaces for just a few vehicles to big parking lots next to typical Austrian inns (“Gasthaus”).
+Along the way, there are many photo opportunities and places to stop or park, from small parking spaces for just a few vehicles to big parking lots next to typical Austrian inns (“Gasthaus”).
 These inns will make it a tasty stop as they serve delicious local snacks and food.
 You won’t leave the Grossglockner Road hungry.

 Tip: go for a traditional Wiener Schnitzel (baked, thin pieces of veal or pork in a golden crust of breadcrumbs and herbs) or try the Knödel (Austrian dumplings), which come with all kinds of fillings (even vegetarian).